TKafoe/TKafoe/README.md

   Currently working on
 </h2

-- ❔ Quiz Android app developed using Flutter with Django and Postgresql as REST api.
-The project is hosted on Heroku, however, it is not live yet as it is a work in progress.
+- ❔ Quiz Android app developed using Flutter with Django and Postgresql as REST API.
+We use Heroku to host the project.
+However, it has yet to be released live as it is a work in progress.
-- 🗒️ Interactive web-based widgets for a university course for first year mechanical engineering students.
-The interactivity will help user understand the material better as they are able to play with the contents live.
+- 🗒️ Interactive web-based widgets for a university course for first-year mechanical engineering students.
+The interactivity will help users understand the material better as they can play with the content of the class live.

 <h2>
   Highlighted Projects
 </h2>